Color Wheel Spinner Worksheets

 - 8TH GRADE: This year is a reinforcement of everything they’ve already learned about the color wheel.

-Color theory lessons plans are more engaging with this color wheel spinner activity.
-These take color theory worksheets a step further because they show kids how to use a color wheel.
+As you can see, color theory lesson plans become more engaging with this color wheel spinner activity.
+Because of this, they take color theory worksheets a step further by showing kids how to use a color wheel in practice.

 Color Wheel Spinner Templates Included